Ashwin-Rajarajan/receipt-processor-challenge/README.md

 (Unless the code is modified, the test cases will not fail as they have been validated before uploading the code to the repository).

+## Package Structure

+The code is structured to follow Best Practices in Spring Boot, to ensure clean separation and to enhance maintainability.
+The `src` is split into two modules: `main` and `test`. `main` has the logic and classes for the Application code while `test` has test cases to validate the code.

+The `main` module is further split into these packages:
+1. `api` - Contains the Controllers (classes responsible for handling HTTP requests and defining API endpoints).
+2. `dto` - Contains the Data Transfer Objects for transferring data.
+   1. `request` - DTOs related to HTTP requests.
+   2. `response` - DTOs related to HTTP responses.
+3. `model` - Holds the Database Models or the Data Access Objects(DAO).
+4. `repository` - These classes interact with the Databases (or in-memory data stores).
+5. `service` - The classes that actually handle business logic.
+6. `utils` - Utility classes and Helper functions.

+Some other important files in the source code are:
+1. `Dockerfile` - The script to build a Docker Image for the app.
+2. `build.gradle` - The build configuration file for Gradle, which specifies the dependencies and build tasks.